mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 # MATLAB Production Server in Kubernetes

-The ```matlab-production-server-on-kubernetes``` repository contains utilities for using MATLAB ® Production Server™ in a Kubernetes ® cluster.
+The ```matlab-production-server-on-kubernetes``` repository contains utilities for using MATLAB® Production Server™ in a Kubernetes® cluster.

 ## Introduction

-This guide helps you to automate the process of running MATLAB Production Server in a Kubernetes cluster by using a Helm ® chart.
+This guide helps you to automate the process of running MATLAB Production Server in a Kubernetes cluster by using a Helm® chart.
 The chart is a collection of YAML files that define the resources you need to deploy MATLAB Production Server in Kubernetes.
 Once you deploy the server, you can manage it using the `kubectl` command-line tool.